DataShades/ckanext-files/README.md

 # (optional, default: default)
 ckanext.files.default_storage = default

+# MIMEtypes that can be served without content-disposition:attachment header.
+# (optional, default: application/pdf image video)
+ckanext.files.inline_content_types = application/pdf image video

+# Storage used for user image uploads.
+When empty, user image uploads are not
+# allowed.
+# (optional, default: user_images)
+ckanext.files.user_images_storage = user_images

+# Storage used for group image uploads.
+When empty, group image uploads are
+# not allowed.
+# (optional, default: group_images)
+ckanext.files.group_images_storage = group_images

+# Storage used for resource uploads.
+When empty, resource uploads are not
+# allowed.
+# (optional, default: resources)
+ckanext.files.resources_storage = resources

+# Enable HTML templates and JS modules required for unsafe default
+# implementation of resource uploads via files.
+IMPORTANT: this option exists
+# to simplify migration and experiments with the extension.
+These templates
+# may change a lot or even get removed in the public release of the
+# extension.
+# (optional, default: false)
+ckanext.files.enable_resource_migration_template_patch = false

 # Any authenticated user can upload files.
 # (optional, default: false)
 ckanext.files.authenticated_uploads.allow = false